 (iii) to calibrate neighborhood development with the basic understanding that growth is good?

 The Engagement Plan correlates with (i).
 As to (ii), the range of expected commitments based on impact review typically encompasses mitigation, community benefits, and enabling infrastructure.
 What about (iii)?
-This typically gets a passing nod in project filings: “new permanent and construction jobs”; “new property tax revenues.”
+This gets a passing nod in project filings: “new permanent and construction jobs”; “new property tax revenues.”

-As projects are pressure-tested for neighborhood consistency with adequate mitigation, benefits, and infrastructure improvements, the social impact of economic growth can be underappreciated.
+As projects are pressure-tested for neighborhood consistency, with adequate mitigation, benefits, and infrastructure improvements, the social impact of economic growth can be underappreciated.
 Except Boston runs on growth—greater awareness of that might help communities, developers, and governmental authorities all feel on the same team as impact review proceeds.

 Here’s how new property tax revenues play out: Between FY23 and FY24, Boston’s budget increased from $4B to $4.29B, covering the costs of public school, public safety, streets, salaries and benefits, pensions, state assessments, and debt service.
 Of the total increased revenue of $290M needed to balance the budget, a third of that was collected as real estate taxes on new commercial development.
 Without new commercial development, Boston would need to find other ways to plug a third of its annual budget growth.